Peruvian Guinea Pig

 Training Milestones for Peruvian Guinea Pig

-Successful training for Peruvian Guinea Pig respects this breed's advanced (high grooming needs) trainability profile and natural friendly tendencies.
+Building reliable training outcomes in a Peruvian Guinea Pig starts with aligning the method to the breed's specific learning preferences and natural friendly tendencies.
 Weeks one through four: focus on establishing trust and learning your Peruvian Guinea Pig's communication signals.
 Months one through three: introduce basic commands or behavioral expectations using positive reinforcement techniques.
 Months three through six: expand on foundations with more complex behaviors and begin addressing any breed-specific behavioral tendencies.
 Months six through twelve: reinforce all learned behaviors in increasingly distracting environments.
 Given Peruvian Guinea Pig's more demanding training profile, professional guidance from an experienced trainer is highly recommended, especially during the first six months.
 Short, positive sessions of 5-15 minutes work better than lengthy drills.

 Best for Training Resources